by Tony Vidler

 For 29% of the population that was their “go to” source for financial advice.
 The number 2 source, at about 22% of those surveyed I think, was “friends and relatives”.

-A fascinating report from JP Morgan in the UK suggested that this was not an aberration.
+A report from JP Morgan in the UK suggested that this was not an aberration.

 39% of the surveyed population in the UK felt that they could obtain everything they needed in the way of information from publicly available sources.

-At first glance it is easy for those of us in the advice industry to murmur “fools!” because we know that journalists and amateur bloggers don’t know as much as we do, so how could 29% or 39% of the population rely upon those sources for financial advice?
+At first glance it is easy for those of us in the advice industry to murmur “fools!” because we know that journalists and amateur bloggers don’t know as much as we do, so how could such high percentages of the population rely upon those sources for financial advice?

 There is a proportion of the population that actually doesn’t really need financial advice as such, though they will often fall into the camp of needing some financial education.
 If education, or financial literacy, is the requirement then it really is simply information they need to help manage relatively simple needs themselves.